Porges/ways-to-play/src/articles/families/traversal-games/index.md

 order: 400
 ---

-A traversal game is a type of board game where the goal is to move your pieces from a starting location into a different position or configuration on the board.
-Capture of pieces is not usually a feature of these types of games.
+<p class="lead">A traversal game is a type of board game where the goal is to move your pieces
+from a starting location into a different position or configuration on the board.
+Capture of pieces is not usually a feature of these types of games.</p>

+## Games

 The most famous example of this kind of game is probably {% gameref halma %}, or especially one of its descendents, such as “Chinese Checkers”.